“Happy is everyone who fears the LORD,

 Children of Men (2006) is a graphic portrayal of the hopelessness humankind might likely suffer if there was ever a protracted infertility.
 Imagine for a moment what it would be like if there were no babies, no children.

-This psalm is fabulous in that it begins with the verse profiled above—one that describes the general state of the true God-follower—and then succeeds with five more verses describing the blessings in tow.
-The psalm helps the reader have hope that their destiny is assured, that there is hope for the future, and that their family will grow.
+This psalm is fabulous in that it begins with the verse profiled above — one that describes the general state of the true God-follower — and then succeeds with five more verses describing the blessings in tow.
+The psalm helps the reader have hope that their destiny is assured; that there is hope for the future, and that their family will grow.

 Happy AND “Fearing” – What Does That Mean?
 (Verse 1)

-Most people might appreciate that the ‘fear of the Lord’ is a reverence for God, not a scared type of fear.
+Appreciate that the ‘fear of the Lord’ is a reverence for God, not a scared type of fear.
 In this, we daren’t disobey for we know in wisdom that it’s not wise to disobey the commands, will or leading of God.

 Blessings Received or Not Received (Verses 2-6)